Nearly $k$-distance sets: Introduction

 \begin{thm} For $n\geq n_0(d,k)$ we have if either $k\le 3$ or $d\ge d(k)$.
 Moreover, the same holds with intervals of the form $[t_i,t_i+cn^{1/d}]$ for some $c=c(k,d)>0$. \end{thm} Again, in view of Proposition~\ref{propextend}, we only need to show that $M_k(d,n) \leq T(n,m_k(d-1))$.
 This is a consequence of the more general Theorem~\ref{thmak}, presented in Section~\ref{sec6}.

-Observe that $M_k(d,n)\leq T(n,M_k(d))$ is obvious from Turan's theorem and the definition of $M_k(d)$.
+Observe that $M_k(d,n)\leq T(n,M_k(d))$ is obvious from Tur\'an's theorem and the definition of $M_k(d)$.
 Hence the difficulty in proving Theorem~\ref{manynearly} lies in bounding $M_k(d,n)$ by the maximal cardinality of $(d-1,\alpha)$-flat nearly $k$-distance sets.
-Similarly, the difficulty in proving Theorem~\ref{thmsmallkexact} is bounding $M_k(d,n)$ by the maximal cardinality of $k$-distance sets in the one dimension smaller space.
+Similarly, the difficulty in proving Theorem~\ref{thmsmallkexact} is bounding $M_k(d,n)$ by the maximal cardinality of $k$-distance sets in the space of one dimension smaller.

 We note that many different classes of dense geometric graphs were studied from a similar perspective.
 We mention diameter graphs \cite{Swan,Kup10,KP} and double-normal graphs \cite{MS,PS,Kup13}.
 In some cases, the relationship between the largest clique and the maximum number of parts in an arbitrarily large complete multipartite graph is quite intricate, as it is the case for double-normal graphs, see \cite{Kup13}.